Code-Vedas/rails_materialized_views/README.md

 On a \~50k-row dataset, reading from pre-aggregated materialized views turns heavy joins into **double-digit to triple-digit speedups** compared to running the raw SQL each time.

+#### All features are designed to be **production-ready** with following principles:
+- **High availability**: MVs are created and refreshed in the background, ensuring minimal downtime.
+- **Repeatable operations**: Clear APIs and CLI tasks for consistent behavior.
+- **Observability**: Track runs, errors, and performance metrics.
+- **Rails-native**: Integrates seamlessly with Active Job, Rails logger, and error handling.
+- **Extensible**: Supports multiple job adapters (ActiveJob, Sidekiq, Resque) and can be customized for specific needs.
+- **Security**: Contributions to security are encouraged, with a dedicated policy for reporting vulnerabilities.
+- **Community-driven**: Contributions are welcome, with a CLA to ensure legal clarity.
+- **All features are free and open source** under the MIT license.
+There is no other version or paid tier.

 #### Sample run (5 iterations)

 | view                       | iterations | baseline\_avg\_ms | baseline\_min\_ms | baseline\_max\_ms | mv\_avg\_ms | mv\_min\_ms | mv\_max\_ms | speedup\_avg | rows\_baseline | rows\_mv |